Published 29 Nov 2022

 - An evaluation of waste and water management processes

-- Assessment of electrical wiring, plumbings, equipment, and possible hazards that can be encountered on the job
+- Assessment of electrical wiring, plumbing, equipment, and possible hazards that can be encountered on the job

 A templated EHS audit checklist will also help.
 Using a templated checklist will save time for inspectors as not only will it give them a clear idea of what to check for each inspection, but it also helps them manage compliance and spot errors or anomalies in their workplaces.
 Having a detailed EHS audit checklist template also makes it easier to compile the audits in one place and sort through later on, especially if done digitally.

-For creating an EHS audit, consider using iAuditor by SafetyCulture.
+SafetyCulture can act as an EHS software.
 It’s a cloud-based digital tool that offers smart checklists for audits and inspections.
-With iAuditor, all inspection forms and checklists will always be stored in the cloud in real-time, making them easily accessible anytime and anywhere.
+With SafetyCulture, all inspection forms and checklists will always be stored in the cloud in real-time, making them easily accessible anytime and anywhere.

-Additionally, iAuditor also offers inspectors and managers a way to contact team members and employees through reporting Issues, assigning them Actions, and raising a Heads Up to an entire team or organization.
+Additionally, SafetyCulture also offers inspectors and managers a way to contact team members and employees through reporting Issues, assigning them Actions, and raising a Heads Up to an entire team or organization.

-Some other ways iAuditor can help with EHS audits are:
+Some other ways SafetyCulture can help with EHS audits are:

 - Being programmable to require photos and videos as proof of compliance or noncompliance with EHS or company regulations